How I kicked a millennial habit

 It's not often you change a habit and it's certainly not every day you claim a YouTube video changed your life, but last week I altered what was the norm for me.
 Now, I appreciate how "millennial" and "first world problem" this truly sounds, and I apologise for that, but I finally stopped being addicted to my phone.

-I'm not one for watching that many TED talks or presentations (although that's another habit I seem to have picked up of late), but from some reason I was drawn to a video - an extract from an American show titled "Inside Quest".
-This one in particular featured Simon Sinek who was answering the "Millennials in the Workplace" question and how people are addicted to phones and social media.
+I'm not one for watching that many TED talks or presentations (although that's another habit I seem to have picked up of late), but for some reason, I was drawn to a video - an extract from an American show titled "Inside Quest".
+This one, in particular, featured Simon Sinek who was answering the "Millennials in the Workplace" question and how people are addicted to phones and social media.
 The video can be found at the end of this post.

 During the 15 minute video, he explained phone addiction in a new way.
 I've only ever heard it in a condescending, middle-aged, "why won't these blasted kids get off their phones?", lecturing kind of way.
 I've known for ages I've had an addiction but have never had any motivation to end it - why would I when I get so much "pleasure" from my phone.